Gaussian Splatting in Style: Related Work

 Stylizing scenes given a style image has gained prominence in recent years, especially with the arrival of AR/VR headsets in the mainstream.
 One way to distinguish between different methods is based on their way of scene representation.
 Works of \cite{huang2021learning,mu20223d,cao2020psnet} work with a point cloud based representation. \cite{huang2021learning} for instance, project the style features from 2D into 3D and transform them into that of the style image before re-projecting them back into 2D for getting stylized views.
 Similarly, \cite{hollein2022stylemesh} performs scene stylization of indoor scenes in the form of a mesh.
 Recently, radiance fields \cite{mildenhall2021nerf} gained huge popularity due to their ability to generate novel views with a very high quality.
 Due to this, a lot of works made use of a NeRF backbone to perform scene stylization.
 One direction of approaching the problem is by focusing to optimize a radiance for each given style image.
 Methods such as \cite{jung2024geometry,zhang2022arf,li2023arfplus,chiang2022stylizing,nguyenphuoc2022snerf,Xu2023DeSRFDS,zhang2023refnpr,pang2023locally,zhang2023transforming} follow this outline.
 Methods such as \cite{chen2022upstnerf,chiang2022stylizing} make use of a hypernetwork to impart the style image features onto the rendered views of a complex 3D scene.
 On the other hand, works such as \cite{huang2022stylizednerf,liu2023stylerf} provide a generalizable scene stylization framework, i.e a stylized scene can be generated at inference time given a conditioned style image input.
 Our work also follows in this category.
 Another direction in this domain lies making use of additional information such as depth maps \cite{jung2024geometry} since their primary focus lies in geometry preservation.
 In this work, instead of a radiance field, we make use of a Gaussian splatting\cite{kerbl3Dgaussians} framework.
-To the best of our knowledge, we are the first method that builds up on a 3DGS backbone for image-based scene stylization.

 Apart from image based conditioning for stylization, one direction is to input the conditioning in the form of text.
 Leveraging the use of large language models(LLMs), \cite{michel2021text2mesh,metzer2022latentnerf,hwang2023text2scene,wang2022nerfart,haque2023instruct,song2023blendingnerf,fang2023gaussianeditor} perform scene editing, and stylization in some cases, via text-based inputs.
 In our work, we do not compare with any text-based input methods and focus entirely on methods that condition the scene via style images only.
 While textual information can be informative and descriptive, the challenges of image-based conditioning can be far more demanding as it provides information in terms of abstraction, strokes, and so on.